emhalsey/web-crawler/README.md

-I initially wrote this program by following along with your video on how to write a web crawler in Python.
-I liked how you started, but since we were already in Colab, I decided to use the notebook feature for easier organization and clear annotation.
+I initially wrote this program by following along with a video from my professor.
+I liked how it began, but since we were already in Colab, I decided to use the notebook feature for easier organization and clear annotation.